Nonlinear Full Information and Moving Horizon Estimation: Robust Global Asymptotic Stability: Moving Horizon Estimation

 In general, FIE being RGAS might not necessarily provide a contraction map for MHE.
 Precisely, there exist functions ${b}$ and ${\alpha}$ such that no horizon ${K}$ satisfies~\eqref{eq:MHERGASmaxcond}, e.g., ${b(r, t) = l(t)\sqrt{r}}$ and ${\alpha(r) = r}$ for any ${l \in \mathcal{L}}$.
-In this case, extensions of Theorem~\ref{thm:MHERGAS} are straight-forward that guarantee robust semi-global practical stability.
-To this end, given that FIE is RGAS according to~\eqref{eq:FIERGAS}, we observe that~\eqref{eq:MHERGASmaxcond}-\eqref{eq:MHERGASsubdistri} can always be met for all ${r \in I}$ for arbitrary compact sets ${I \subset (0, \infty)}$ and for arbitrary linear contractions ${\kappa_K(r) = \eta_{K} r}$ with ${\eta_{K} \in (0, 1)}$, which results in exponentially decreasing functions ${\hat{b}_K(r,\cdot)}$, ${\hat{c}_K(r,\cdot)}$, and ${\hat{d}_K(r,\cdot)}$, see Remark~\ref{rem:MHERGES}.
+In this case, extensions of Theorem~\ref{thm:MHERGASmax} are straight-forward that guarantee robust semi-global practical stability.\footnote{In contrast to global or local results, \emph{semi-global} results are valid on bounded, arbitrary large sets. \emph{Practical stability} (see, e.g., \cite[Definition~6.33]{GruenePannek_MPC_book_2017}) of the estimation error dynamics means that arbitrary small but a priori fixed neighborhoods of the origin are a) never left for sufficiently small initial estimation errors and b) approached arbitrarily close for increasing time under sufficiently small disturbances} To this end, given that FIE is RGAS according to~\eqref{eq:FIERGAS}, we observe that~\eqref{eq:MHERGASmaxcond}-\eqref{eq:MHERGASsummable} can always be met for all ${r \in I}$ for arbitrary compact sets ${I \subset (0, \infty)}$ and for arbitrary linear contractions ${\kappa_K(r) = \eta_{K} r}$ with ${\eta_{K} \in (0, 1)}$, which results in exponentially decreasing functions ${\hat{b}_K(r,\cdot)}$, ${\hat{c}_K(r,\cdot)}$, and ${\hat{d}_K(r,\cdot)}$, see Remark~\ref{rem:MHERGES}.
+These steps have been detailed in preprint~\cite{Hu_arXiv_2021} during the review process of the present work.
 Note that although this restriction allows to obtain linear contractions ${\kappa_K}$, the resulting exponential decrease rates might be very slow such that nonlinear contractions might result in faster decrease rates and smaller gains.
-In order to achieve robust semi-global asymptotic stability for some horizon ${K}$,~\eqref{eq:MHERGASmaxcond}-\eqref{eq:MHERGASsubdistri} need to be satisfied also close to the origin, i.e., for all ${r \in (0, R)}$ with ${R \in (0, \infty)}$ arbitrary.
-This can always be guaranteed if there exists some ${K \in \mathbb{N}}$ such that ${b(\alpha^{-1}(\cdot), K)}$ is Lipschitz at the origin with Lipschitz constant ${L \leq 1}$.
-Note that if and only if strict inequality, i.e., ${L < 1}$ holds for some ${K \in \mathbb{N}}$,~\eqref{eq:MHERGASmaxcond}-\eqref{eq:MHERGASsubdistri} are satisfied for a linear contraction ${\kappa_K}$ close to the origin.
+In order to achieve robust semi-global asymptotic stability for some horizon ${K}$,~\eqref{eq:MHERGASmaxcond}-\eqref{eq:MHERGASsummable} need to be satisfied also close to the origin, i.e., for all ${r \in (0, R)}$ with arbitrary ${R \in (0, \infty)}$.
+In the max-based case, this can always be guaranteed if there exists some ${K \in \mathbb{N}}$ such that ${b(\alpha^{-1}(\cdot), K)}$ is Lipschitz at the origin with Lipschitz constant ${L \leq 1}$.
+Note that if and only if strict inequality, i.e., ${L < 1}$ holds for some ${K \in \mathbb{N}}$,~\eqref{eq:MHERGASmaxcond}-\eqref{eq:MHERGASsummable} are satisfied for a linear contraction ${\kappa_K}$ close to the origin.
 In Remark~\ref{rem:MHEcontractionImplicatons} below, sufficient conditions for the i-IOSS function ${\beta}$ are presented to guarantee that FIE according to Definition~\ref{defn:FIE} induces a contraction meeting the conditions of Theorem~\ref{thm:MHERGASmax}.
-In addition to~\eqref{eq:MHERGASmaxcond}, the contraction ${\kappa_K}$ also needs to meet the relaxed distributivity inequality~\eqref{eq:MHERGASsubdistri}, which is guaranteed for all ${\mathcal{K}}$-functions in the max-based formulation.
-For the sum-based formulation, \eqref{eq:MHERGASsubdistri} is not guaranteed for general ${\mathcal{K}}$-functions.
+In addition to~\eqref{eq:MHERGASmaxcond}, the contraction ${\kappa_K}$ also needs to meet the relaxed distributivity inequality~\eqref{eq:MHERGASsubdistri} and \eqref{eq:MHERGASsummable}, which is guaranteed for all ${\mathcal{K}}$-functions in the max-based formulation.
+For the sum-based formulation, \eqref{eq:MHERGASsubdistri}-\eqref{eq:MHERGASsummable} are not guaranteed for general ${\mathcal{K}}$-functions.
 However, by slightly tightening condition~\eqref{eq:MHERGASmaxcond} and by sacrificing parts of the decrease rates, Theorem~\ref{thm:MHERGAS} below offers an alternative stability result in this case.